Sarcasticbot/Sarcasticbot.github.io/index.md

     <ul>
         <li>» If you have a problem till now, no worry ..!!!?</li>
-        <li>⨀ Click on help and command button, then select the basic guide</li>
+        <li>⨀ Click on the help and command button, then select the basic guide</li>
         <li>⨀ Enjoy :)</li>
     </ul>